Skylake-dev/mal.py/README.md

 ## Installation

 Python 3.8+ is needed.

 To use this library:

 - clone the repo
+- (optional) create a virtual environment `python -m venv .venv` and activate it
-- install requirements `pip install -r requirements.txt`
+- install with `pip install full/path/to/cloned/repo`
+  installation from pypi will be available once [this](https://github.com/pypa/pypi-support/issues/1800) is solved
 - to perform requests you need an API token
+  log in on MAL -> account settings -> API -> create ID

 ## Usage